GoogleContainerTools/skaffold/docs/design_proposals/debug-events.md

          - the port(s)
          - ! the container image's working directory
          - ! (optional) the container image's _remote root_ for source file resolving

+Skaffold will also maintain state and report on the set of debuggable containers.

 With this information, the IDE should be able to: